two employees exercising on stationary bikes

 #NextSteps

-When analyzing all results from the Needs and Interest Survey alongside healthcare claims data from benefits-enrolled employees/spouses partners and local/regional/national health data from organizations such as the Surgeon General, Ohio Department of Health and Health Policy Institute of Ohio, the following priorities are identified for Fiscal Year 2024:
+When analyzing all results from the Needs and Interest Survey alongside healthcare claims data from benefits-enrolled employees/spouses partners and local/regional/national health data from organizations such as the Surgeon General, Ohio Department of Health and Health Policy Institute of Ohio, the following priorities were identified for Fiscal Year 2024.
+Where possible, updates on progress have been supplied.
+Last updated 05/28/2024.

 • Movement

-To address this priority, adjustments will be made to 100 Day Challenge to make the program more accessible to a larger audience.
-The Healthy Breaks campaign from 2019 will be revived.
-Additional virtual outreach program opportunities will be explored.
+To address this priority, adjustments were made to 100 Day Challenge to make the program more accessible to a larger audience.
+The program now runs on a rolling calendar year as opposed to a static fiscal year.
+The Healthy Breaks campaign from 2019 was revived, in a slightly different operating mode.
+Additional virtual outreach program opportunities were made available through the development of the Well-being Presentations.

 • Nutrition

-With the exit of PiVio from University offerings, upgraded and diverse nutrition program will be developed and offered to employees from the WellWorks Registered Dietitian Nutritionist.
-Cohort-based programming will include Mindful Eating and Practical Nutrition.
+With the exit of PiVio from University offerings, upgraded and diverse nutrition program was developed and offered to employees from the WellWorks Registered Dietitian Nutritionist.
+Cohort-based programming includes Mindful Eating and Practical Nutrition, along with nutrition-based programs included in the Well-being Presentations offerings.
+Additional outreach associated with the Nutrition Guide in Virgin Pulse was a marketing focus in FY24.

 • Stress Management

 Training on recognizing and addressing stress is necessary for individuals and managers across all campuses.
-Targeted training for managers will occur through the Professional Development Program with HR.
-Communication, outreach and coping techniques will be shared with all employees through various outreach efforts.
+Targeted training for managers was discussed and a cross-departmental team began planning as an offering through the Professional Development Program with HR.
+Communication, outreach and coping techniques were shared with all employees through various outreach efforts such as the Employee Newsletter and the Quarterly Manager Newsletter.
+The Resilience and Thriving Series addressed stress in individual departments.

 • Mental Health